DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/02 The Alien and UFO Obscure Oddities Iceberg (Level 1).md

 00;17;38;14 - 00;18;08;25
 Gerb
 Now, this star map is pretty controversial, as some interpretations show it bearing soul, our sun, as well as the creatures coming from the [[Zeta reticulum system]].
 And there has been a back and forth into this star map's authenticity, including a rebuttal by Carl Sagan in the 1980s cosmos.
-But even members on the [[Condon UFO report]], as mentioned earlier, said the odds of this being a random configuration of stars were, quote, at least 1000 to 1 against end quote.
+But even members on the [[Condon Report|Condon UFO report]], as mentioned earlier, said the odds of this being a random configuration of stars were, quote, at least 1000 to 1 against end quote.

 00;18;08;27 - 00;18;35;25
 Gerb